The Hundred Bucks

 The Hundred Bucks (Hindi:द हंड्रेड बक्स) is a 2020 Indian film directed by Dushyant Pratap Singh.
 The film stars Kavita Tripathi and Dinesh Bawra in lead.
 The film is distributed by Manoj Nandwana.
 The film is written by Vishnupriya Singh.

 The screenplay of the above movie is written by M. Salim, an Indian writer known for penning down the screenplay of Dongri Ka Raja.
 Directed by Hadi Ali Abrar, the movie stars Ronit Roy, Gashmeer Mahajani, and Reecha Sinha in lead roles.

 Plot

 The hundred Bucks tells the story of one night of a call girl.
-How she find her customers and how she got cheated.
+How she finds her customers and how she got cheated.